-- The candidate continues to have persistent/significant difficulties and IS disabled within the meaning of the equality Act 2010 - Evidence of current difficulties and how they substantially impact on teaching /learning in the classroom - Show the involvement of teaching staff in determining the need - Confirm that without the arrangement the candidate would be at a substantial disadvantage compared to nondisabled candidates - The arrangement continues to be the candidates normal way of working in the classroom as a direct consequence of their disability
+To have access arrangements the candidate continues to have persistent/significant difficulties and IS disabled within the meaning of the equality Act 2010.
+There should be evidence of current difficulties and how they substantially impact on teaching /learning in the classroom.
+We must show the involvement of teaching staff in determining the need.
+We must confirm that without the arrangement the candidate would be at a substantial disadvantage compared to non-disabled candidates.
+The arrangement must be the candidates' normal way of working in the classroom as a direct consequence of their disability.